haiy/shadowsocks-client/README.md

-docker-sslocal
+docker-sslocal with support for Chacha20
 ==================

-This Dockerfile builds an image with the Python implementation of [shadowsocks](https://github.com/shadowsocks/shadowsocks) client `sslocal`.
-Based on Ubuntu 14.04 image.
+The container will run a ss client and expose a socks5 proxy on a local port.

+This repository forked from [zhenkyle/docker-sslocal](https://github.com/zhenkyle/docker-sslocal), added support for Chacha20.

 Quick Start
 -----------

 This image uses ENTRYPOINT to run the containers as an executable.

-    docker run -d -p 1984:1984 zhenkyle/docker-sslocal -b 0.0.0.0 -s $YOUR_SERVER_IP -p $YOUR_SERVER_PORT -l 1984 -k $SSPASSWORD -m aes-256-cfb
+    docker run -d -p 1984:1984 fangqiuming/docker-sslocal -b 0.0.0.0 -s $SS_SERVER_IP -p $SS_SERVER_PORT -l $SOCKS5_PORT -k $SS_PASSWORD -m chacha20

-You can configure the service to run on a port of your choice.
-Just make sure the port number given to Docker is the same as the one given to shadowsocks.
-Also, it is  highly recommended that you store the shadowsocks password in an environment variable as shown above.
-This way the password will not show in plain text when you run `docker ps`.

-For more command line options, refer to the [shadowsocks documentation](https://github.com/shadowsocks/shadowsocks)
+For more information see [zhenkyle/docker-sslocal](https://github.com/zhenkyle/docker-sslocal).